Wire Art – Bonsai Tree Sculptures by Jim Beghtol

 Jim creates hand crafted copper and steel wire sculpted trees.
 His wire sculpted trees are unique and different than anything we have ever seen in WNC.

-Each tree is unique and made from over a 1000 individual strands of wire – twisted by hand using simple tools and creativity.
+Each tree is unique and made from over a 1000 individual strands of wire.
+It is twisted by hand using simple tools and creativity.

 Jim uses a combination of galvanized steel wire, stainless steel, bark covered wire, along with bare copper wire as well as “Artistic” wire (in over 36 different colors) to create his wonderful life-like sculptures.